cakephp/docs/en/orm/schema-system.rst

 .. php:class:: Collection

 ``Collection`` provides access to the various tables available on a connection.
-You an use it to get the list of tables or reflect tables into :php:class:`Table` objects.
+You can use it to get the list of tables or reflect tables into :php:class:`Table` objects.
 Basic usage of the class looks like::

     $db = ConnectionManager::get('default');